 A very common car dealer trick is to contract you for financing at a higher interest rate than you actually qualify for.
 There are many cars sold and financed at interest rates that are 1, 2, 3, or 5 percentage points higher than the buyer qualify for at a bank or credit union.
 The dealer profits the difference in rate.
 A couple of points in interest rate on a 5 year car loan can be a nice additional profit for the dealer.
 The homework that you do before buying a car needs to include shopping for car loan interest rates from your local bank or credit union.
 Getting rate quotes from other sources beside the dealer will help you when you go to the dealer.
 You can use the rates you got from your bank to compare to the rates from the dealer.
 The best way to avoid this car dealer trick is to tell the dealer what rate you got from your bank and if they can beat that rate you will finance with them.

 The three car dealer tricks above are very common and can be very profitable for the dealer.
-There are many more car dealer scams and tricks, but these three can have a huge impact on what you ending paying for your car.
+There are many more Premarin cream and tricks, but these three can have a huge impact on what you ending paying for your car.

 You can get a copy of the Car Dealers Playbook for all the Tricks and Scams used by Car Dealers by Clicking Here…NOW!